 - The boundaries you do or don’t have create the context for the subsequent level of boundaries.
-For example, my friend’s hypothesis was that the guy she’d ‘met’ online was certain type of person and that as as a result of how they were interacting, she felt comfortable enough that she chose to sext even though it would have emotional consequences.
+For example, my friend’s hypothesis was that the guy she’d ‘met’ online was a certain type of person and that as a result of how they were interacting, she felt comfortable enough that she chose to sext even though it would have emotional consequences.

 - When we ignore opportunities to have boundaries, it puts us on a slippery slope.
 Same for when we interact in a situation that, on some level, we are aware that boundaries are being crossed.
 We’re basically running a red light.

 - If we base our life on what we can get away with, we’re never going to be our optimal self at any given point.
 We’ll coast and get away with what we can.
 This is our comfort zone.

 If you know that you struggle with the emotional consequences of sexual intimacy (physical or sexting), don’t do these until you can.
 Stay grounded.
 Have the boundaries that you need.

 - Reality check: if you barely know somebody and you haven’t met yet but they’re kicking off at you and making all sorts of accusations, and basically expressing some paranoia and insecurity, you can have the compassion to recognise that person’s humanness.
 But… you can also have compassion for yourself and them to recognise something isn’t quite right here.

 - Boundaries are an expression of our self-esteem as well as our preferences, principles and priorities.

 - How we manage our boundaries affects our bandwidth: our capacity to be, do and have the things, relationships and opportunities that reflect who we are.